tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 4. Create a configuration form: URL targeting

-Because there are many different places on a page where an article can appear, the best URL Targeting condition for a content management experiment is a substring match on the entire website.
+Because there are many different places on a page where an article can appear, the best URL targeting condition for a content management experiment is a substring match on the entire website.
 You can create an option that allows customers to select different URLS to target.
 This targeting will be used for all experiments that are created  with the content testing tool.
 <img src="/assets/img/integrations/content_config_url.png">

 ### 5. Create a configuration form: variation code